Is Your Website Still WCAG 2.1 Compliant?

 Accessibility is no longer limited to text contrast.

-Buttons, form fields, icons, focus indicators, and other interface components must maintain a minimum 3:1 contrast ratio against adjacent colors.
+Buttons, form fields, icons, focus indicators, and other interface components must maintain enough contrast to remain perceivable.
+Design trends that favor subtle palettes often unintentionally create barriers here.

 When interactive elements are difficult to perceive, usability breaks down — even if the design looks refined.